Page Refresh AI/Content Decay

 5

-Clean up your heading hierarchy.
-Make sure H1 through H6 tags are properly nested.
-Break up long paragraphs.
-Add subheadings to improve scannability.
+Clean up your heading hierarchy, break up long paragraphs, add descriptive subheadings, and move the direct answer closer to the top of each important section.
 Structure improvements help both search engines and readers parse your content more effectively.

 6